Imagen dinámica

 2. Reinterpretation: Take a page from one of your favorite comics and redraw it using different types of transitions.
 How does the narrative change?

-4. Extreme Transition: Try to tell a story using predominantly one type of transition.
+4. Extreme Transition: Try telling a story using predominantly one type of transition.
 Can you make it work?

 Ready to take your visual narrative to the next level?
 Access practical exercises and tutorials here.